-1 2 3 4 5
+1 2 nnect with each other and sh 5

 I pay attention to social cues or check with other staff to provide resources to specific participants or families with signs of distress.
 In addition to helping families meet their immediate needs, I empathize with families, brainstorm with them about possible solutions, and highlight their strengths.
-In addition to providing services and active listening, I find ways to help families connect with each other, look for outside resources, and to be their own advocates when the opportunity arises.
+In addition to providing services and active listening, I find ways to help families connect with each other, look fo outside resources, and to be their own advocates when the opportunity arises.

-List your activities and pra actices he re:
+ist your activities and pra ctices he ere:

 7. I chat with families about their child's interests and how they integrate them into their daily activities at home.
 Example: I learn each child's interests and what program learning is happening to provide relevant suggestions for activities families can do at home.

-1 2 3 4 5

-I chat with some families about their child's interests and how they integrate them into their daily activities at home.
-I chat with about half of families about their child's interests and how they integrate them into their daily activities at home.
-I chat with almost all families about their child's interests and how they integrate them into their daily activities at home.
+1 2 3 4 5 | chat with about half of | chat with almost all I chat with some families families about their families about their about their child's child's interests and how child's interests and how interests and how they they integrate them into they integrate them into integrate them into their their daily activities at their daily activities at daily activities at home. home. home.
 List your activities and practices here:

 8. I make sure families have support to address their child's social, emotional, and behavioral needs.
 Example: I ask families about how their child responds to frustration and share resources if there is a need.

-1 2 3 4 5

-Families do not talk to me about their child's social, emotional, and behavioral development.
-I have talked to about half of families regarding what support they need to address their child's social, emotional, and behavioral needs.
-I have talked to almost all or all families regarding what support they need to address their child's social, emotional, and behavioral needs.
+1 2 3 4 5 I have talked to almost I have talked to about all or all families Families do not talk to half of families regarding regarding what support me about their child's what support they need they need to address social, emotional, and to address their child's their child's social. social, emotional, and behavioral development. emotional, and behavioral needs. behavioral needs.
 List your activities and practices here: